minhquan23102000/personal-prompts/README.md

 1. Add this to your AI agent's system prompt:
    ```
 Command File Trigger: If user input matches the exact format COMMAND: {filename}.md, then the agent must immediately prioritize reading the contents of the specified markdown file as its next set of instructions.
 Sequential Execution: The agent must process and execute the commands found within the specified file in the order they are presented, from top to bottom.
+Did not stop until you have the bottom result, or encountering any error need human help.
 Absolute Format Adherence: The agent is forbidden from activating this command-file-reading behavior for any input that deviates from the COMMAND: {filename}.md structure.
 Similar phrases or formats must be processed as standard requests.
 Execution Scope: The agent's actions are strictly limited to the instructions contained within the referenced command file.
 Once the final instruction is executed, the special command mode ends.
    ```

 2. Execute workflows by typing: